newrelic/instant-observability-website/README.md

 Your site is now running at `http://localhost:9000`!

+## ✅ CI/CD
+#### Gatsby Build Service
+Verifies that your branch can be built and generates a preview build.
+This check is required for merges into `main`.

 ## ☁️ Hosting

 This site is build and hosted on Gatsby Cloud. [insert URL here]
-Changes are published on pushes to `main`
+Changes are published on pushes to `main`.

 ## 🩹 Support